Types of Life Insurance Explained

 In this guide, we take an in-depth look at the different types of life insurance policies and discuss the benefits and drawbacks of each.

-Term life insurance is the most basic form of life insurance coverage that you can buy.
+Term life insurance is the most basic form of coverage that you can buy.
 It is, as the name indicates, an agreement between you and your insurance provider for a specific term period.

 If you pass away (either in an accident or due to a natural cause) while your policy is still in force, your spouse (or any other person whom you designated as your beneficiary) will receive the death benefit amount – usually in the form of a tax-free lump-sum payment.